Battle of Siddim: Location

+The battle

+Four kings' forces were pitched against five.
+The Northern forces overwhelmed the Southern kings of the Jordan plain, driving some of them into the asphalt or tar pits that littered the valley.

 Aftermath

-The Northern forces overwhelmed the Southern kings of the Jordan plain, driving some of them into the asphalt or tar pits that littered the valley.
 Those who escaped fled to the mountains, including the kings of Sodom and Gomorrah.
 These two cities were then spoiled of their goods and provisions and some of their citizens were captured.
 Among the captives was Abram's nephew, Lot.

 When word reached Abram while he was staying in Elonei Mamre with Aner and Eshcol, he immediately mounted a rescue operation, arming 318 of his trained servants, who went in pursuit of the enemy armies that were returning to their homelands.
 They caught up with them in the city of Dan, flanking the enemy on multiple sides during a night raid.
 The attack ran its course as far as Hobah, north of Damascus, where he defeated Chedorlaomer and his forces.
 Abram recovered all the goods and the captives (including Lot).

 After the battle, Melchizedek, king of Salem, brought out bread and wine and blessed Abram, who gave him a tenth of the plunder as tithes.
+Melchizedek is not encountered elsewhere in the Hebrew Bible.
 Then Bera, king of Sodom, came to Abram and thanked him, requesting that he keep the plunder but return his people.
 Abram declined, saying, "I swore I would never take anything from you, so you can never say 'I have made Abram rich.'"
 What Abram accepted from Bera instead was food for his 318 men and his Amorite neighbours.